Boundary-Aware Uncertainty for Feature Attribution Explainers: RELATED WORKS

-\textbf{Explanation Uncertainty.} One option for improving the trustworthiness of explainers is to quantify the associated explanation uncertainty.
-Bootstrap resampling techniques have been proposed as a way to get uncertainty estimates from surrogate-based explainers \citep{cxplain, schulz2022uncertainty}. \cite{guo_explaining_nonparametric_approach} also proposes a surrogate explainer parameterized with a Bayesian mixture model.
-Alternatively, \cite{bykov2020much} introduces a method for explaining Bayesian neural networks, which can be transferred to non-Bayesian neural networks. \cite{improving_kernelshap} derives an unbiased version of KernelSHAP and investigates an efficient way of estimating its uncertainty.
-Several methods investigate LIME and KernelSHAP in a Bayesian context; for example calculating a posterior over attributions \citep{reliable:neurips21}, investigating the use of priors for explanations \citep{bayelime_zhao21}, or using active learning to improve sampling \citep{select_wisely_and_explain_Saina2022}.
+\textbf{Explanation Uncertainty.} One option for improving explainer trustworthiness is to quantify their associated uncertainty.
+Bootstrap resampling techniques have been proposed to estimate uncertainty from surrogate-based explainers \citep{cxplain, schulz2022uncertainty}. \citet{guo_explaining_nonparametric_approach} also proposes a surrogate explainer parameterized with a Bayesian mixture model.
+Alternatively, \citet{bykov2020much} and \citet{ucam_uncertainty} introduce methods for explaining Bayesian neural networks, which can be transferred to their non-Bayesian counterparts. \citet{improving_kernelshap} derive an unbiased version of KernelSHAP and investigates an efficient way of estimating its uncertainty. \citet{uncertainty_in_lime} categorizes different sources of variance in LIME estimates.
+Several methods also investigate LIME and KernelSHAP in a Bayesian context; for example, calculating a posterior over attributions \citep{reliable:neurips21}, investigating priors for explanations \citep{bayelime_zhao21}, or using active learning during sampling \citep{select_wisely_and_explain_Saina2022}.

-However, all existing methods for quantifying explanation uncertainty only consider the uncertainty of the explainer as a function approximator.
-This work introduces an additional notion of uncertainty for explainers that takes into account the uncertainty of the explainer due to the DB.
+However, existing methods for quantifying explanation uncertainty only consider the uncertainty of the explainer as a function approximator.
+This work introduces an additional notion of uncertainty for explainers that considers the complexity of the classifier DB.